 The right-hand side panels in Table 1 display several estimates of the correlation between labor productivity and labor input.
-The estimates for the pre-84 period tend to be low, and in some cases insignificantly different from zero.
-Thus, labor productivity was largely acyclical with respect to hours in that subperiod.
-This near-zero correlation is consistent with the evidence reported in the early RBC literature, using data up to the mid 80s.
+The estimates for the pre-84 period are low, and in the case of output per hour, insignificantly different from zero.
+Thus, labor productivity was largely acyclical with respect to labor input in that subperiod.
+This near-zero correlation is consistent with the evidence reported in the early RBC literature, using data up to the mid 80s.12

 As was the case when using output as the cyclical indicator, the estimated correlations between labor productivity and employment decline dramatically in the post-84 period.
-In fact these correlations become negative, regardless of the filter used or the precise time period considered and mostly significantly so, with the point estimates ranging from -0.36 to -0.60 for output per hour and from -0.03 to -0.38 for output per worker.
-The change with respect to the pre-84 period is always highly significant.
-In other words, labor productivity has become in the past two decades unambiguously countercyclical with respect to employment.
+In fact these correlations become significantly negative for output per hour, with a point estimate ranging from -0.40 to -0.54, depending on the filter.
+The change with respect to the pre-84 period is highly significant.
+In other words, labor productivity in the past two decades has become strongly countercyclical with respect to labor input.